 One contract provision at stake, Johnson said, is the franchise fee rate of support for Pittsfield Community Television - which operates the local cable channels.
 Time Warner has advocated that the level be lowered nationally through legislation from the current 5 percent of customer payments.

 According to Ward 5 Councilor Jonathan Lothrop, also a cable commission member, Time Warner is reportedly trying to market itself for sale and seeks to reduce expenses.
-For that reason, the company would like to see a lower franchise fee percentage, and also seeks shorter-term cable agreements with municipalities than the 10-year deal negotiated with Pittsfield, he said.

 The difference for the Pittsfield system, Johnson and Lothrop said, could amount to hundreds of thousands of dollars less in support for PCTV over 10 years, and funds for local cable system upgrades and equipment could be affected as well, if the 10-year agreement has to be renegotiated.